Parent page: Server Items

-Apply Changes control (at the top-right of the definition's tab), or click the dialog's main Apply button.
+Apply Changes control (at the top-right of the definition's tab), or click the dialog's main button.

-In either case the suffix will be removed and the definition will be added as part of the set of lifecycle definitions available to the Server.
+In either case the suffix will be removed and the new (or modified) definition will be available as part of the set of lifecycle definitions available to the server.

 In the spirit of facilitating a clear and transparent audit trail - of whom changed what, and when - details of when a lifecycle definition was last modified are provided at the bottom-right of its tab.

 Identifying when a lifecycle definition was last modified, and by whom.
 Renaming a Definition